 - The family dynamic and trust of the named person (i.e. naming your estranged brother… not only do you want to trust the person will live up to their fiduciary duties, but also that they are familiar enough with your preferences so that they can properly carry out your wishes)

-- Geographic convenience of the person. (i.e. it may not make a whole lot of sense naming a sibling that live in Alaska if you live in Florida for practical purposes)
+- Geographic convenience of the person. (i.e. it may not make a whole lot of sense naming a sibling that lives in Alaska if you live in Florida for practical purposes)

 In fact, these considerations also apply when choosing someone to act as your healthcare surrogate or named agent in a durable power of attorney.